-You will receive a phone call from one of the radiographers before you attend for your first appointment.
+You will receive a phone call from one of our radiographers before you attend for your first appointment.
 They will explain about hydration and go over any instructions you will need to follow for your radiotherapy and planning.
+This may come from a withheld number or the NHS number which is 3 0141 232 4000.